Funding opportunity to support HIV/AIDS research tackling hearing, balance, taste, smell, voice, speech, & language within NIDCD's mission.

 Funder: National Institutes of Health

-Summary: Supports research on HIV/AIDS within the mission areas of the NIDCD, focusing on hearing, balance, taste, smell, voice, speech, and language, including low-risk clinical trials.
+Summary: Supports research on HIV/AIDS within the NIDCD mission areas (hearing, balance, taste, smell, voice, speech, language), including low-risk clinical trials.

-This funding opportunity stimulates HIV/AIDS research aligned with the scientific mission of the National Institute on Deafness and Other Communication Disorders (NIDCD).
-Projects should address high-priority HIV/AIDS research as outlined by the NIH Office of AIDS Research (OAR), specifically in the areas of hearing, balance, taste, smell, voice, speech, and language.
-Both basic and applied research, including low-risk clinical trials, are eligible.
-The overarching goal is to improve understanding and treatment of communication disorders among people living with HIV (PLWH), ultimately informing prevention and intervention strategies.
+This funding opportunity supports research that advances understanding of HIV/AIDS as it relates to the scientific mission areas of the National Institute on Deafness and Other Communication Disorders (NIDCD).
+The focus is on high-priority HIV/AIDS research, as outlined by the NIH Office of AIDS Research (OAR), in the domains of hearing, balance, taste, smell, voice, speech, and language.
+The program encourages hypothesis-driven epidemiological, basic, translational, and clinical research, including multidisciplinary collaborations and leveraging of existing HIV/AIDS cohorts or clinical trials.